 A 19th century account of the history of Yarrow parish can be read online.

 The parish church (Church of Scotland) has registers dating from 1691.
-Old Parish Registers (before 1855) are held in the General Register Office for Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
-Later parish registers (after 1855) are often held in the National Archives of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).
+Old Parish Registers (before 1855) are held in the National Records of Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
+Later parish registers (after 1855) are often held in the National Records of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).

 The parish registers available worldwide on microfilm include collections for the years 1758-1777 (in part 779/2 of the microfilm).
 More information on kirk sessions and their records can be found in the Church Records section of the Selkirkshire page.